wkpalan/wkpalan-gh-jekyll/blog/_posts/2021-02-13-enable-okta-nginx.md

 ### Enabling Okta Authentication from NGINX

-I had been recently tasked enabling okta authentication to all the users who use a private Jbrowse2 instance.
+I had been recently tasked enabling Okta authentication to all the users who use a private Jbrowse 2 instance.
 This was necessary to achieve three different goals
-1. Enhance Security and allows only authorized users to access the jbrowse instance
+1. Enhance Security and allows only authorized users to access the Jbrowse 2 instance
-2. Integrate Jbrowse2 with into multiple apps with a single sign-on (SSO)
+2. Integrate Jbrowse 2 with into multiple apps with a single sign-on (SSO)
 3. Reduce the traffic through the VPN tunnel especially when using heavy data such as alignment tracks and other genomic files

 I discovered a way to enable authentication to all visitors to a web-server with [NGINX](https://www.nginx.com/) and [vouch-proxy](https://github.com/vouch/vouch-proxy).
 I discovered this [blog post](https://developer.okta.com/blog/2018/08/28/nginx-auth-request) by Aaron Parecki on the Okta Developer blogs.
 After a few tries I found a basic configuration that worked for NGINX and vouch-proxy.